plexoos/reana/tutorials/README.md

 ```
 This will produce a very helpful screen with information about
 various options and commands that can be used with the client.
+It is a good idea to read it at least once, carefully.

 If this worked, you can now proceed to check connectivity with the
 REANA server.
 To do that, you need to set up two environment variables,
 one with the secret token to authenticate yourself for the server,